 7. SUGARLOAF PROVINCIAL PARK (Les Montagnards Outdoors Club), Campbellton

 Sugarloaf Provincial Park in Campbellton is the region’s downhill ski destination.
-Les Montagnards Outdoors Club is a cross-country ski club that is found at the top of the hill.
-They rent snowshoes.
-An additional annual pass is required.
-The trails travel through the forest behind the mountain and circle historic Prichard Lake.
+Les Montagnards Outdoors Club is a cross-country ski club at the top of the hill.
+Sugarloaf Provincial Park rents snowshoes at the main lodge.
+They can be used on the White Pine Trail that travels along a ridge at the base of Sugarloaf Mountain, or they can be used on the trails maintained by Les Montagnards for an additional $5.
+If you purchase a season pass to Les Montagnards ($60), snowshoes are available free of charge at the Montagnards' chalet.
+The Montagnards trails travel through the forest behind the mountain and circle historic Prichard Lake.
 Back in the early 1900s there was a farmhouse at one end of the lake that was used by fishermen who came to fish for trout while the salmon weren’t running in the river.
 Now the site is marked by a single fenced in Prichard family grave.
 The trails also travel along the top of the ski hill offering views of Sugarloaf Mountain.
-Another popular snowshoeing trail in the park is the White Pine Trail that travels along a ridge at the base of Sugarloaf Mountain.
 For more information go to the Sugarloaf Provincial Park website.

 Parks with Snowshoeing

-Many of the provincial and federal parks in New Brunswick are now open year round and offer snowshoeing trails and rentals.
+Many provincial and federal parks in New Brunswick are open year round and offer snowshoeing trails and rentals.

 8. MOUNT CARLETON PROVINCIAL PARK (near Saint-Quentin)